Thirty-Eight-Year Military Campaign Finally Ends

 Will the United States be in Iraq for thirty-eight years?
 Since we have had troops in Japan, Italy, Germany, and South Korea for over fifty years, I say yes.

-One Response to “Thirty-Eight-Year Military Campaign Finally Ends”
+One thought on “Thirty-Eight-Year Military Campaign Finally Ends”